Mount Roskill: Suburban development

 Beginning in the 1920s, private housing estates began developing at Mount Roskill.
 One of the first developments was the Victory Estate, which was constructed around Dominion Road the 1920s.
 This was followed by the Winstone Estate, which developed at the foot of Puketāpapa from 1932.

 In 1930, the Auckland tramway network was extended south along Dominion Road, reaching Mount Albert Road and creating a new terminus, around which a shopping centre developed (now known as the Mount Roskill Town Centre).
-From 1939, the New Zealand Government began creating large-scale public housing developments in Mount Roskill, as the land at the end of tramways was comparatively cheap to develop.
+Starting in 1939, a large state housing development occurred in Mount Roskill, due to the land at the end of tramways was comparatively cheap to develop.
 By 1947, 1,085 new houses had been built in the area, a figure which had grown to 2,529 by 1953.
+The state housing developments in the area created a quick growth in population, going from 6,979 residents in 1936 to 25,549 in 1956.
 Around 600 houses were part of the government's development at the Lower Wesley Estate, an area west of Three Kings purchased from the Wesley Trust.

 Mount Roskill became a borough in 1947, which meant that Mount Roskill now had a mayor, a local council and were able to invest more into the area.
 One of the earliest issues faced by the new borough was improving stormwater works for housing around the Oakley Creek, after substantial floods in Wesley in 1948 and 1953.
 During the 1950s, the suburb became known as the "Bible Belt" of Auckland, due to the area's conservative Presbyterian mayor Keith Hay, and because the area had the highest per capita number of churches in New Zealand.

 Over time the image of Mount Roskill as a conservative Christian area waned, after a large influx of migrants and refugees into the area.
 The 2006 film No. 2, shot in Mount Roskill, was inspired by director Toa Fraser's experiences of growing up in Mount Roskill as a multicultural place.

 The area was one of the last in the country to go "wet", in 1999, having formally been a dry area where the selling of alcohol was prohibited.

 In the early 2000s, work began on extending the Southwestern Motorway north of Hillsborough.
 This led to 120 properties in Mount Roskill being purchased, in order to make way for the new motorway.